guemesturb/guemesturb/README.md

 ### Glad to see you here ![visitors](https://visitor-badge.glitch.me/badge?page_id=guemesturb.visitor-badge)

-- 🔭 I’m currently working on MCA Engineering
+- 🔭 I’m currently working on MCA Engineering and collaborating with Universidad Carlos III de Madrid
 - 📫 How to reach me: guemes.turb@gmail.com
 - 💬 Ask me about turbulence, deep learning and air traffic management